simenkon/ASRbeam/README.md

 # ASRbeam
 ## Introduction
-This is a 2D non-linear finite element software for reinforced concrete (RC) beams.
+*ASRbeam* is a 2D non-linear finite element software for reinforced concrete (RC) beams.
 Material non-linearity is included, but not geometric non-linearity.
 The purpose of the software is to calculate load effects due to ASR in statically indeterminate RC beams/frames.